The Vermont Statutes Online

 (2) The method of choosing officers by election or appointment, the term of office, the compensation of, or mode of setting the compensation of, and the authority to discharge, a person holding office under subdivision (1) of this subsection.

 (3) For any duly constituted local or regional board to have jurisdiction in all the municipalities.

 (4) For a transfer of a local service function or activity or a portion thereof, previously authorized or exercised by a municipality, to another municipality.

-(6) For the use of any property, equipment or personnel of a municipality which is a party to the contract in connection with a joint service or activity authorized by the terms of the contract.
+(6) For the use of any property, equipment, or personnel of a municipality that is a party to the contract in connection with a joint service or activity authorized by the terms of the contract.

 (8) For the exercise of any powers consistent with law in order to carry out the purposes contemplated in the contract.
 (Added 1969, No. 197 (Adj.
 Sess.), § 1.)